 \subsubsection{Analysis of Training Data Scale.}

-To show that training with diverse data samples at greater scale can lead to better generalisation, we train the XLR+R+A model using different percentages of all data samples from the CV and PS subsets (10\%, 20\%, 40\%, 60\%, and 100\%) and report the average performance of the top 3 best EER results on the In-the-Wild dataset.
+To show that training with diverse data samples at greater scale can lead to better generalisation, we train the XLR+R+A model using different percentages of all data samples from the CS and UC subsets (10\%, 20\%, 40\%, 60\%, and 100\%) and report the average performance of the top 3 best EER results on the In-the-Wild dataset.
 We observe consistent improvement as more data are used for training.